br4chu/johann/README.md

 #### Stopping and starting multiple services at once

-You can stop and start multiple services at once by using either varargs-flavoured `stop` & `start` methods.
+You can stop and start multiple services at once by using varargs-flavoured `stop` & `start` methods.
 There are also `stopAll` & `startAll` methods available that can stop and start all services defined in your docker-compose file.

 ```java